esimms999/ericstrava/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of ericstrava is to develop a Shiny App, in a package structure, which allows for simple analysis of Eric's Strava data.
+The goal of ericstrava is to develop a Shiny App, in a package structure, which allows for simple analysis of Eric’s Strava data.

 ## Installation